r-devel/r-project-web/md/bugs.md

  4. How to submit patches;
  5. What to do if something goes wrong.

-The intent is to make the most of your time and the R developers' time, by ensuring that bug reports are clear-cut, easy for the user to submit, and easy for the developers to respond to.
+The intent is to make the most of your time and the R developers' time, by ensuring that bug reports are clear-cut and easy for the developers to respond to.

 ## Making sure it's a bug